 Today’s post is inspired by my husband as well as myself in a way, but mostly just him.
 It’s back to school season, and not just for the grade schoolers!
 While I got to sleep in, manage the house and watch the kids yesterday, Mike arose early out of bed to drive to his first of many 7 am classes followed by another two classes.
 This is normal in Israel but here I have my doubts.
 He then drove directly to the train and then to work.

 In total, his day lasted 21 hours straight.
-You see, Mike works a full-time job 2 and a half hours away in NYC, owns a house, has a wife (me!), two kids and is now a traditional full-time college student (after a 7-year hiatus!).
+You see, Mike works a full-time job 2 and a half hours away in Lexington, owns a house, has a wife (me!), two kids and is now a traditional full-time college student (after a 7-year hiatus!).
 It’s not like he works a dead-end job that pays very little.

 It’s just that in his field, in order to really make a decent living, you have to bust your butt and work a ton of overtime that isn’t even necessarily always available.
 To have a 5-hour round-trip commute to a job you cannot stand can really wear a person down.

 So when we discussed me going back to school in the fall, he decided that was something he wanted to do as well.
 And he isn’t going to school for just any degree.
 He’s pursuing a degree in something he truly enjoys.
 That’s the freedom of education!
 What do you call doing work that you love?
 Not doing work at all!

 This brings me to my thoughts on returning to college as an adult.
 I myself am also returning (start the 10th), but being in my early twenties, it’s not as far-fetched for me as it is for someone who will be getting a degree when they’re 30 (or older), like Mike.
 Why go back to college now?
 Maybe you want a more rewarding, higher paying job to better support your family.
 Perhaps you feel you can get further in your company if only you had that degree.
 Maybe you’re looking for something new and to switch fields altogether.